awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/pyspark-application-package.md

 ## Usage

-In this example we will show you how you can use the construct to package a PySpark application and submit a job to EMR Serverless leveraging ADSF `Spark EMR Serverless Runtime` and `Spark Job` constructs.
+In this example we will show you how you can use the construct to package a PySpark application and submit a job to EMR Serverless leveraging ADSF `SparkEmrServerlessRuntime` and `SparkJob` constructs.

-For this example we assume we will have the folder structure to be as shown below.
-We have two folders, one containing the `PySpark` application called `spark` and a second containing the `CDK` code.
+For this example we assume we will have the folder structure as shown below.
+We have two folders, one containing the `PySpark` application called `spark` folder and a second containing the `CDK` code called `cdk`.
 The PySpark code, follows the standards `Python` structure.
-The `spark` also contains the Dockerfile to build the `venv`.
+The `spark` also contains the `Dockerfile` to build the `venv`.
 In the next [section](#dockerfile-definition) will describe how to structure the `Dockerfile`.

 ```bash